elmahio/elmah.io.apps.hipchat/README.md

-# elmah.io.apps.hipchat
-Integrates HipChat with elmah.io
+# Slack integration for elmah.ioIntegrates Slack with elmah.io.
+To install the integration, go to the Apps tab on your log settings and add this app.